matousek11/airline-information-system/readme.md

 system can:
 - save planes in airline
-- save staff names and their purpose
+- save staff names and their roles
-- plan flights with each plane
-  - generate flight route
-  - display time graph with busy planes
 - admin
   - can add pilots, flight attendants and technicians
 - planner